 Important Considerations for Selecting the Cloud Service Provider

+Successfully setting up a healthcare IT infrastructure is a challenge.
 Before leveraging cloud technology in the field of healthcare, it has to be ensured that the service provider is able to overcome the set of challenges that could affect widespread adoption of cloud computing in healthcare.

 - Service Reliability and Management: The cloud service providers need to able to upgrade the system as and when the need arises.
 Scaling is another critical factor while selecting the service provider.
 The platform chosen should be able to process unexpectedly huge loads of data at any given time.
 The key performance indicators of performance and reliability need to be constantly monitored.

 - Integration and Interoperability: The cloud platform should be an end to end system that fully integrates all patient data which also includes data from the connected medical devices.
 Standardization of data and integration of the cloud systems across the existing health IT systems is necessary to ensure maximum interoperability.

 - Hybrid Clouds: Public clouds raise security concerns and private clouds are too expensive.
 Hybrid clouds offer the best of both worlds by giving a secure cloud environment at an affordable rate with a number of touch points between the two environments.
 The hybrid platform equips the users with the freedom to decide which apps and resources need to be kept exclusively in the data centre and which to place within the cloud.

 - Big Data analytics: Use of analytics techniques on the data stored on the cloud using big data analytics and machine learning algorithms can considerably speed up the research process.
 Access to relevant medical information in a timely manner can help advance precision medicine and help predict population health trends.